SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

 ### Instruments that are logged on a N cycle time
 - Both pipelines:
-   - Is the device reachable via ssh
+   - Is the device reachable via SSH
    - Seek USB enumeration status (grep the kernel log and command that reads what devices are connected to the USB hub)
-   - Network behavior: ethernet link UP/DOWN count (grep the kernal log)
+   - Network behavior: ethernet link UP/DOWN count (grep the kernel log)
    - CPU load / CPU Temp
-   - kernal log snapshot that is replaced everytime it is updated so im not storing exxcessive amounts of data.
+   - kernel log snapshot that is replaced every time it is updated so I'm not storing excessive amounts of data.

 - New Pipeline:
-   - Number of usb error warnings
+   - Number of USB error warnings
    - Number of systemd resets on the pipeline
    - If calibration data loaded on pipeline start

 - Old pipeline:
-   - image.pgm health - Are the bytes valid and when the last write was ?
+   - image.pgm health - Are the bytes valid and when the last write was?
-   -